-Interior designers create indoor spaces that satisfy the client's needs for aesthetics, safety and function.
-Through the use of furniture placement, colour palettes, decorations and functional decor, designers create kitchens that are beautiful yet functional and theatre entrances that convey the excitement of a blockbuster film while ensuring crowd safety.
+An interior designer creates indoor spaces that satisfy the client's needs for aesthetics, safety and function.
+Through the use of furniture placement, colour palettes, decorations and functional decor, he or she will create kitchens that are beautiful yet functional and theatre entrances that convey the excitement of a blockbuster film while ensuring crowd safety.
 Elements such as artwork, lighting, window treatments and flooring must work together to contribute to an overall look that will satisfy the client's needs.

-Aside from a degree, prospective designers should have a passion and aptitude for art as it relates to interior spaces.
-Interior designers not only have artistic talent, they are also able to effectively communicate ideas to clients in the form of diagrams, material samples, and other visual and verbal forms of communication.
+Aside from a degree, prospective interior designers should have a passion and aptitude for art as it relates to interior spaces.
+An interior designer not only has artistic talent, but is also able to effectively communicate ideas to clients in the form of diagrams, material samples, and other visual and verbal forms of communication.
 Lighting, colour, balance and other elements contribute to the overall look of a space.
-Designers not only know this information, they are able to convey these concepts to their clients in a way that is easy to understand and easy to visualize.
+Interior designers are able to convey these concepts to their clients in a way that is easy to understand and easy to visualize.

 A high degree of technical knowledge as it relates to indoor safety and function is also essential.
 Designs must meet all building code and safety standards while remaining within the confines of the client's specifications.
 Spaces must also be functional, allowing traffic to flow freely and improving efficiency in work environments.